Become a Medical Transcriptionist in California - CA

 The Medical Transcription Daily, based in California, is an online group of MT professionals and students and offers valuable information about schools and programs in California.
 Check out their website: http://www.mtdaily.com for helpful links and pertinent data.

-Although it’s not required, after you’ve completed your training you then can get your credentials from the national association, the Association for Healthcare Documentation Integrity (AHDI), formerly the American Association for Medical Transcription.
-Having credentials from the national organization will also increase your salary level.
-Contact AHDI (the association can also be found on Facebook) to get important info about where and how to take the exam for credentials in California.
+After you’ve completed your education, you can earn your credentials from the national association, the Association for Healthcare Documentation Integrity (AHDI), formerly the American Association for Medical Transcription.
+Although this is not required, earning credentials from a national organization can lead to increases in job prospects, promotion opportunities and/or yearly salary, making it well worth considering.
+Contact AHDI for important information about where and how to take the exam for credentials in California.

 4230 Kiernan Avenue

 Modesto, CA 95356

 (209) 527-9620 [ direct ]

 Recent graduates and others with fewer than two years of acute-care experience are eligible to take the AHDI’s Registered Medical Transcriptionist (RMT) exam, which is for level-1 MTs.
 With two or more years of acute-care experience, level-2 MTs may qualify to take the Certified Medical Transcriptionist (CMT) exam.
 Both certification exams are sponsored by the AHDI as well as self-assessment evaluations if you are unsure what level you are.

 The AHDI certification, known as "CMT" - Certified Medical Transcriptionist, exam consists of a general medical transcription knowledge section and a medical transcription performance section.
 Anyone can take the exam.
 The AHDI offers the exam yearly at testing center throughout the country and suggests that you schedule approximately 4 hours for the entire exam.
 Exams can also be scheduled by going directly to the testing administrator website at www.prometric.com/ahdi.